okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-pwd-recovery-mfa/main/index.md

 #### Learning outcomes

 * Understand how to set up password recovery with only an email factor.
-* Integrate the password recovery flow into your app.
+* Use the Okta SDK in your app to implement a password recovery flow.

 #### What you need